South Island kōkako: Conservation status

-The South Island kōkako was formally declared extinct by the Department of Conservation in 2007, as it had been 40 years since the last authenticated sighting at Mt Aspiring in 1967.
+The South Island kōkako was formally declared extinct by the Department of Conservation in 2007, as it had been 40 years since the last authenticated sighting at Mount Aspiring / Tititea in 1967.
 In November 2013, however, the Ornithological Society of New Zealand accepted as genuine a reported sighting by two people near Reefton in 2007, and changed the bird's New Zealand Threat Classification status from "extinct" to "data deficient".
 Eleven other sightings from 1990 to 2008 were considered to be only "possible" or "probable".

 A supposed kōkako feather was found in 1995, but examination by scientists at the National Museum showed it to be from a blackbird, though doubt over this conclusion exists due to the morphology of the feather and the identity of the feather used for the DNA test.
-Unconfirmed sightings of South Island kōkako and reports of calls have continued, but no authenticated recent remains, feathers, droppings, video, or photographs exist.
+In 2025 further DNA testing confirmed the results of the 1995 test.
+Unconfirmed sightings of South Island kōkako and reports of calls have continued, with potential sightings in 2006, 2014, and 2016, but no authenticated recent remains, feathers, droppings, video, or photographs exist.
 The IUCN Red List status of the species is, as of 2016, Critically Endangered (Possibly Extinct).
 There was most an unconfirmed sighting in November 2018, in the Heaphy Track in Kahurangi National Park.
 A potential kōkako call, consisting of a "a distinct couple of soft long notes" was recorded at Heaphy Track on 29 December 2021, followed by a sighting of "a bird of the right size and colour".
 There was another possible sighting in 2024.

-The South Island Kōkako Charitable Trust aims to confirm that the South Island kōkako is extant so that it can be conserved appropriately.
-Their public search campaign, launched in January 2017 and with over 430 reports of possible encounters to February 2024, has a $10,000 reward on offer for evidence, likely a photograph or video, which would need to be verified by the Dept of Conservation and Birds NZ.
+The South Island Kōkako Charitable Trust was formed in 2010 with the aim to confirm the survival of the South Island kōkako, so that the bird can be conserved appropriately.
+Their public search campaign, launched in January 2017 and with over 430 reports of possible encounters to February 2024, has a $10,000 reward on offer for evidence, likely a photograph or video, which would need to be verified by an independent expert prior to payment.